American traditional

-Old school, also called American traditional or Western traditional, is a tattoo style featuring bold black outlines and a limited color palette, with common motifs influenced by sailor tattoos.
-Many common flash designs are in this style.
-This style influenced new school tattoos, which use a wider range of colors, shading, and subjects.
+American traditional, Western traditional or simply traditional is a tattoo style featuring bold black outlines and a limited color palette, with common motifs influenced by sailor tattoos.
+The style is sometimes called old school and contrasted with "new school" tattoos, which it influenced, and which use a wider range of colors, shading, and subjects.

+Flash designs are often American traditional.